T1NKER0/T1NKER0/README.md

  -> I’m currently working on reinforcing my knowledge of Data Structures & Algorithms.

- -> I’m currently learning Discrete Mathematics, Operating Systems, and Software Engineering Concepts.
+ -> I find myself learning Discrete Mathematics, Operating Systems, and Software Engineering Concepts.

  Some of the projects I have succesfully implemented include:
    - 4-Way Stoplight Intersection Using Logic Gates